François Certain de Canrobert: General of the Second Empire

+Portrait of Marshal Canrobert by Horace Vernet, 1857.
 Maréchal de camp François Certain de Canrobert in the Palace of Versailles.

 Recalled to France by the Prince-President Louis-Napoléon Bonaparte, he was designated as maréchal de camp (brigadier general) starting 12 January 1850.
 He was nominated as commandant of the infantry brigade of the 1st Division of Paris, on 8 March 1850, then to the command of the 3rd Brigade on 9 February 1851; he contributed to the success in Paris of the French coup d'état of 1851.
 In the afternoon of 4 December 1851, on the Boulevards Montmarte and Poissonnière, the soldiers of the Division commanded by Canrobert came into contact with a crowd formed of the curious and protestors.
 In a certain confusion, the soldiers opened fire, causing 100–300 deaths and hundreds of wounded.
 On the night of 4 December the Parisian resistance to the coup collapsed, with 300 to 400 civilians killed.
 While two-thirds of the protestors comprised workers, amongst them also featured the innocent and curious, victims of the division of Canrobert on the grand boulevards.
 In all of France, 26,884 people were arrested, essentially in the South-East, the South-West and a couple of departments in the Center.
 Almost 21,000 people were condemned by mixed commissions (composed in each department by prefects, a general, and a magistrate) out of which 9,530 ended in transportation to Algeria and 239 were sent to Cayenne in Guiana.
 On the other hand and quite quickly, all pronounced repression measures declared by the 82 mixed commissions worried President Louis-Napoléon Bonaparte, who delegated in extraordinary mission, generals Canrobert, Espinasse, and State Council Quentin Bauchart, in order to revise the arrest decisions taken and to prepare acts of grâce (forgiving the condemned by mercy).
 Espinasse and Canrobert, placed in charge of the South-West and Languedoc, showed little indulgence towards the condemned, they both accorded a little more than a thousand acts of forgiveness, while State Counselor Quentin-Bauchart, charged with the South-East, accorded alone 3,400 forgiveness sentences, while Louis-Napoléon Bonaparte in his own right forgave numerous condemnations.

 Following these events Canrobert gained the function of aide-de-camp to the Prince-President, and later to the Emperor.
 Promoted to divisional general on 14 January 1853, he commanded the infantry division at camp Helfaut-Saint Omer, as of 27 April.
 In May he became the inspector general of the 5th Infantry Arrondissement for the year 1853 before being designated to the infantry division of the Orient Army on 23 February 1854.